 Will the evaluator make recommendations?

-Historically, forensic experts were always asked to make recommendations in child custody cases.
+Historically, forensic experts were always asked to make recommendations in child custody cases as to who should get custody.
 Following the 2005 case of John A. v.
-Bridget M. , where the Appellate Division criticized the excessive reliance of Judges on recommendations of evaluators, for some years many courts were requiring the evaluators to write reports with no recommendations.
+Bridget M. , where the Appellate Division criticized the excessive reliance of Judges on recommendations of evaluators, for some years many courts were requiring the evaluators to write reports with no recommendations as to custody.

 Nowadays most courts favor recommendations, although it is possible that a court could be convinced to authorize reports without recommendations.